Schedule a Test/Exam

-Retesting is allowed one time, five (5) days prior to the first day of class when students do not place college level on any of the three tests.
+Retesting is allowed one time, five days before the first day of class when students do not place college level on any of the three tests.
 This will allow time for repeat advising should the student place at college level.
-There is a 48 hour waiting period between the initial test and retest in order to allow for study time.
-Retesting is not allowed once a student has received a grade (A, B, C, D, F, FA, I, N, P, S, U, or W) in a reading, writing, or math course.
+There is a 48-hour waiting period between the initial test and retest to allow for study time.
+Retesting is not allowed once a student has received a grade (A, B, C, D, F, FA, I, N, P, S, U or W) in a reading, writing or math course.
 If a grade has been earned, the student must pick up where they left off.

-ACCUPLACER can be used in one of three ways to challenge (or attempt to improve) previous scores (prior to starting classes).
+ACCUPLACER can be used in one of three ways to challenge (or attempt to improve) previous scores (before starting classes).

 |Initial Test Scores = Southwest ACT Residual||ACCUPLACER once for free|